Run benchmark comparisons

 • Click Geographies or hexagons to use your country's standard geographic regions (such as states, counties, and ZIP codes) or hexagons.

-• Use the Analysis extent search field to define the extent of the analysis by searching for a standard geography.
-Selecting a standard geography locks the analysis extent to that area.
+• Use the Area of interest drop-down menu to define the extent of the analysis by searching for a standard geography.
+Selecting a standard geography locks the area of interest.

 • If you selected the Geographies tab, use the Level of detail drop-down menu to specify the geography level of the analysis.
-If you are using U.S. or Esri India data sources, click the Group menu and select a list of grouped geographies (such as census geographies or school district geographies) and choose a geography level to map.
+Depending on the data source you are using, click the Group menu and select a list of grouped geographies (such as census geographies or school district geographies) and choose a geography level to map.

 • To refine the level of detail for either geography style, use the Level of detail drop-down menu to specify the geography level or hexagon resolution.
 For more information on hexagons, including hexagon resolutions, see Hexagons reference.